Skip to content

 By Public Transportation

 There’s no direct bus from Santo Domingo to Pedernales, but budget travelers can piece together a route.
-Take a Caribe Tours bus from Santo Domingo to Barahona (about 3.5 hours, roughly $10-15 USD), then arrange a taxi or guagua (local minibus) for the remaining 2+ hours to Pedernales.
-Total cost runs $40-60 USD, but the journey takes 6+ hours with waiting time between connections.
+Take a Caribe Tours bus from Santo Domingo to Barahona (about 3.5 hours, roughly $6-8 USD), then arrange a taxi or guagua (local minibus) for the remaining 2+ hours to Pedernales.
+The total cost runs $25-40 USD per person, but the journey takes 6+ hours with waiting time between connections.
 Not the most comfortable option, but it works.

 This is what everyone is waiting for.
-The brand new Cabo Rojo International Airport is currently under construction, with completion expected in mid to late 2026.
-Once operational, it will handle Boeing 777s and eventually one million passengers annually, fundamentally changing access to this remote region.
+The brand new Cabo Rojo International Airport is currently under construction near Oviedo, with the runway expected to be complete by late 2026 and full operations targeted for late 2026 or early 2027.
+Once operational, it will handle Boeing 777s with an initial capacity of 250,000 passengers annually, eventually scaling to one million passengers per year by the early 2040s as the broader development matures.

 Getting Around Cabo Rojo